l0rd/devworkspace-demo/README.md

 # Preparation

 ### Install the DevWorkspace Operator
 It can be installed as a standalone operator or it gets installed with the Web Terminal or OpenShift Dev Spaces.
-The following instructions have been tested with the DevWorkspace built from [this PR branch](https://github.com/devfile/devworkspace-operator/pull/844):
+The following instructions have been tested with DevWorkspace Operator v0.17 installed on the dogfooding instance.

 ```bash
 kubectl apply -f - <<EOF